 This is critical: the listed focal length of a lens when used on a non-full-frame camera needs to be multiplied by the camera’s crop factor to find the 35mm equivalent.
 The history behind crop factor is long, but what you need to know is that focal length is described using 35mm film as the reference point.
-Because the image sensors on non-full-frame cameras are smaller than that, you have to multiply the listed focal length to find the equivalent.
+Because the image sensors on non-full-frame cameras are smaller, you have to multiply the listed focal length to find the equivalent.
 Below are common crop factors on both DSLRs and mirrorless cameras:

 Nikon DX (DSLRs): 1.5